 Hence, it is vital for every entrepreneur to understand the various seasonal factors that affect business in general.
 Further, it is also important to identify the "high" and "low" seasons inherent in your chosen field of business, which we will illustrate below.

-The Metrics of Seasonality
+The Impact of Seasonality

 All business activities revolve around the dynamics of market demand and supply.
 If consumers are more active, then there is increased demand.
 This spurs firms to produce more goods and services, increasing sales and eventually profits as well.